nathan-gs/ha-map-card/README.md

 ###### Zooming & `tile_layer_options.maxZoom`

-By default the map-card will not zoom beyond [default property of the `maxZoom`](https://leafletjs.com/reference.html#tilelayer-maxzoom) property of the tilelayer, the default is `18`, but it can be overriden as follows:
+By default the map-card will not zoom beyond [default property of the `maxZoom`](https://leafletjs.com/reference.html#tilelayer-maxzoom) of the tilelayer, the default is `18`, but it can be overriden as follows:

 ```
 type: custom:map-card